peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Nonce Payload Non-normative Examples

-The decrypted nonce payload may be a JSON object that contains any kind of implementation-specific attributes.
+The decrypted nonce payload may be of different formats and contains any kind of implementation-specific attributes.
-Below are provided some non-normative examples, describing how a decrypted and serialized nonce payload may appear:
+Below are provided some non-normative examples, describing how a decrypted and JSON serialized nonce payload may appear:

 ~~~~
 {